stpica/Personal-Website/content/publication/HMHEMPEA/index.md

 ---
-title: "Housing Markets & The Heterogenous Effects of Monetary Policy Across the Euro Area"
+title: "Housing Markets and the Heterogenous Effects of Monetary Policy Across the Euro Area"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Draft coming soon!
+- Job Market Paper
 # - admin
 # - Robert Ford